oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 7.3 Retrieving rules

-The retrieving process splits up into two parts: Finding the `provider-metadata.json` (requirement 7 in section 7.1) and retrieving CSAF documents.
+The retrieving process executes in two phases: Finding the `provider-metadata.json` (requirement 7 in section 7.1) and retrieving CSAF documents.

-> A retrieving party MAY choose to do the first part only when adding new or updating distributing parties.
+> A retrieving party MAY choose to do the first phase only when adding new or updating distributing parties.
 However, it is recommended to check regulary whether new information is available.

 ### 7.3.1 Finding provider-metadata.json